 NOTE—A non-AP STA that is a Fixed Client per regulatory rules must ensure it abides by regulatory limits it has obtained from an AFC system.

+A non-AP STA that wants to communicate with a Client-to-Client Access Point shall also meet the regulatory requirements of the Client-to-Client device category as defined by the regulatory.

 CID 596, 600